tmcmaster/tm-receipt/README.md

 ```

 - If a value in the above data contains more than 1 line, limited Markdown notation will be observed
+- the details section of the data is a map of maps.
+  - the top level map is the sections on the receipt
+  - the sub maps are the details in the section.

 ## Style the receipt
 ```html
 <style>